 Understanding Baidu's Unusual Options Activity

-Baidu (NASDAQ:BIDU) shares experienced unusual options activity on Thursday.
-The stock price moved down to $176.02 following the option alert.
+On Wednesday, shares of Baidu (NASDAQ:BIDU) saw unusual options activity.
+After the option alert, the stock price moved down to $181.73.

 - Trade Type: PUT